10 Application administration

 4. Start and enable Shiny Server with systemctl.

-There are a few things you might want to consider before moving into the next chapter, where we’ll start working on giving this server a stable public URL.
+You might want to consider a few things before moving on to the next chapter, where we’ll start working on giving this server a stable public URL.

 First, we haven’t daemonized the API.
-Feel free to try Docker Compose or setting a restart policy for the container.
+Feel free to try Docker Compose or set a restart policy for the container.

-Second, neither the API nor the Shiny app will automatically update when we make changes to them.
+Second, neither the API nor the Shiny app will automatically update when we change them.
 You might want to set up a GitHub Action to do so.
 For Shiny Server, you’ll need to push the updates to the server and then restart Shiny Server.
-For the API, you’d need to configure a GitHub action to rebuild the container and push it to a registry.
+For the API, you’d need to configure a GitHub Action to rebuild the container and push it to a registry.
 You’d then need to tell Docker on the server to re-pull and restart the container.

 Finally, there’s no authentication in front of our API.
-Now, the API has pretty limited functionality, so that’s not a huge worry.
-But if you had an API with more functionality that might be a problem.
+The API has limited functionality, so that’s not a huge worry.
+But if you had an API with more functionality, that might be a problem.
 Additionally, someone could try to flood your API with requests to make it unusable.
-The most common way to solve this is to buy a product that hosts the API for you or to put an authenticating proxy in front of the API (Google for instructions for NGINX if you want to try it).
+The most common way to solve this is to buy a product that hosts the API for you or to put an authenticating proxy in front of the API.
+We’ll be adding NGINX soon, so you can try adding authentication later.